Skip to main content

 Peng Ji

-Professor of Pathology (Experimental Pathology) and Pathology (Hematopathology)
+Professor, Pathology (Experimental Pathology), Pathology (Hematopathology)

 Ronen Sumagin

-Associate Professor of Pathology (Experimental Pathology)
+Associate Professor, Pathology (Experimental Pathology)

 Samuel E Weinberg

-Assistant Professor of Pathology (Experimental Pathology)
+Assistant Professor, Pathology (Experimental Pathology)

 Rui Yi

-Professor of Pathology (Experimental Pathology) and Dermatology
+Professor, Pathology (Experimental Pathology), Dermatology

 Follow Pathology on FacebookInstagram